friesendrywall/event-bus/README.md

 # event-bus
 Smallish event bus for FreeRTOS

-Supports bitmasked events on uint32_t.
+Uses high priority thread to send messages.

+set EVENT_BUS_MASK_WIDTH to desired max event count, for example 3 would be 3 * 32
+total messages.

-Build with Visual Studio 2019 or greater.
+Test Build with Visual Studio 2019 or greater.